Goidelic substrate hypothesis: Hypothesis of non-Indo-European languages

-Ireland was settled, like the rest of northern Europe, after the retreat of the ice sheets c.
-10,500 BC.
+Ireland was settled, like the rest of northern Europe, after the retreat of the ice sheets around 10,500 BC.
 Indo-European languages are usually thought to have been a much later arrival.
-Some scholars hypothesize that the Goidelic languages may have been brought by the Bell Beaker culture circa 2500 BC.
+Some scholars hypothesize that the Goidelic languages may have been brought by the Bell Beaker culture around 2500 BC.
 This dating is supported by DNA analysis indicating large-scale Indo-European migration to Britain about that time.
 In contrast, other scholars argue for a much later date of arrival of Goidelic languages to Ireland based on linguistic evidence.
 Peter Schrijver has suggested that Irish was perhaps preceded by an earlier wave of Celtic-speaking colonists (based on population names attested in Ptolemy's Geography) who were displaced by a later wave of proto-Irish speakers only in the 1st century AD, following a migration in the wake of the Roman conquest of Britain, with Irish and British Celtic languages only branching off from a common Insular Celtic language around that time.